|

 when the television set is modified, and which generates amazing sound effects.

 replace both joysticks to let the system play alone.
-A very few arcade versions
+Very few arcade versions

 and home systems allowed playing against the machine.
-A little detail: the module
+Amazingly, the module

 was called 'superman' in the article...